 The club licence applicant must ensure that all agreements with contract players are rested with the club and that the Danish League has received a copy thereof.
-Upon request by the Danish League, the club copy of an agreement must be sent to the Danish League without undue delay.

 As documentation for the fulfillment of the above, a by the management signed declaration must be uploaded to DBU.
 There is no need to submit information on salary, insurance lists or other personal information such as CPR number!